brunojppb/brunojppb.github.io/_posts/2023-10-22-ask-like-your-career-depends-on-it.md

 help me out.
 He asked me for a few days so he could figure something out.

 A week had gone by.
-It was a weekend evening when he called me and said "Hey Bruno, I've figured something out. let's try it next week".
+It was a weekend evening when he called me and said "Hey Bruno, I've figured something out.
+Let's try it next week".
 After talking to him I was really surprised, I had no idea what that could be, but I was willing to try anything.

-Next week, once I was back to the office, he explained to me that there was some sort of particular law which allowed the chief of the police authorize any particular officer to go anywhere and take a course that could benefit the police.
+Next week, once I was back to the office, he explained to me that there was some sort of particular law which allowed the police chief to authorize any particular officer to go anywhere and take a course that could benefit the police.

 I HAD NO CLUE THIS EVEN EXISTED!
-Neither my boss, until he talked to his colleagues about my situation and a good friend of him, who turns out was a really good lawyer explained it to him.
+Neither did my boss, until he talked to his colleagues about my situation and a good friend of his, who turns out was a really good lawyer, explained it to him.
 Long-story short, we went through all the paperwork internally and eventually I got the approval to go, enjoy my hard-earned scholarship in the US while I kept my job, including part of my salary.